haimbilia/BuyHub/readme.txt

-    => 057112 - Seller: JSON error is receiving while adding the inventory for the Admin's products => 057113 - on submitting product review getting error => 057109 - Buyer: Records are created in the "Reward Points" section with 0 value while placing an order
+    => 057112 - Seller: JSON error is receiving while adding the inventory for the Admin's products => 057113 - on submitting product review getting error => 057109 - Buyer: Records are created in the "Reward Points" section with 0 value while placing an order => 057115 - Seller and Admin: "+" button is not showing while adding the pickup address' for "All days"

 New Features:
     => Admin shipped products listing page